-- 70. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 71.
-BLM's regulations for lease sales in the Reserve, adopted pursuant to the NPRPA, require BLM to conduct the necessary environmental analysis under NEPA prior to selecting tracts to offer in a lease sale.
-43 C.F.R. § 3131.2(b). - 72.
-BLM violated this regulation by failing to complete either an EA or EIS prior to identifying lease tracts and only relying on a Determination of NEPA Adequacy, which is not a NEPA document, to satisfy its NEPA duties. - 73.
-BLM's decision to hold the 2018 lease sale without first complying with its obligations under NEPA was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by the NPRPA and its implementing regulations, and the APA.
+- 76. NAEC re-alleges, as if fully set forth here, each and every allegation contained in the preceding paragraphs. - 77.
+BLM's regulations for lease sales in the Reserve, adopted pursuant to the NPRPA, require BLM to conduct the necessary environmental analysis under NEPA prior to and as part of the tract selection process for the lease sale.
+43 C.F.R. § 3131.2(b).
+Under the regulations, this NEPA analysis is intended to inform BLM's tract selection process for the specific lease sale. - 78.
+BLM violated this regulation by failing to complete either an EA or EIS for this lease sale, prior to identifying lease tracts, and by only preparing a Determination of NEPA Adequacy, which is not a NEPA document, to satisfy its NEPA duties. - 79.
+BLM's decision to hold the 2019 lease sale without first complying with its obligations under NEPA was arbitrary, capricious, and not in accordance with the law and was without observance of the procedure required by the NPRPA and its implementing regulations, and the APA.
 5 U.S.C. § 706(2).